LuisGC/blog/content/blog/2019/03/greach-2019.md

 [**Micronaut performance**](https://agenda.greachconf.com/talk/micronaut-performance), by [Miguel Ángel García Gómez](https://agenda.greachconf.com/speaker/miguel-angel-garcia-gomez) ([@MiguelAngelGG82](https://twitter.com/MiguelAngelGG82))

-Miguel Angel performed a comparison in terms of performance between the main microservice-oriented frameworks that we have now in the market: Micronaut, Spring Boot and Vert.x.
-He added a fourth option (Micronaut running on GraalVM) although he confessed that he could not measure everything with it because of the lack of compatibility between GraalVM and [Prometheus](https://prometheus.io/).
+Miguel Ángel showed a comparison he made in terms of performance between the main microservice-oriented frameworks that we have now in the market: Micronaut, Spring Boot and Vert.x.
+He added a fourth option (Micronaut running on GraalVM) although he confessed that he could not measure everything properly with it due to the lack of compatibility between GraalVM and [Prometheus](https://prometheus.io/).

 He showed the audience the results of his benchmark.
 The overall winner is apparently Micronaut+GraalVM despite the uncertainty related to the lack of good measurements.
 Among the other three options, some of them are better in some tests, but none of them is clearly better.
-Perhaps with larger and/or more challenging benchmarks the degradation in any option could make the difference.
+Perhaps with larger and/or more challenging benchmarks the degradation in any option(s) could make the difference.

 [**It's a bird, it's a plane, no it's SDKMAN!**](https://agenda.greachconf.com/talk/its-a-bird-its-a-plane-no-its-sdkman), by [Marco Vermeulen](https://agenda.greachconf.com/speaker/marco-vermeulen) ([@marc0der](https://twitter.com/marc0der))

-Marco explained the current status of SDKMAN and the next features that this awesome SDK manager will bring.
-He also explained the architecture behind the project, and the main challenges it face.
+Marco, creator of this awesome SDK manager tool, explained the current status of SDKMAN and the next features.
+He also explained the architecture behind the project, and the main challenges it faces.
 He also made some very interesting comments about the initial decision to write it in bash to have only [curl](http://curl.haxx.se/) and [zip](http://www.info-zip.org/) as dependencies, and how he is now considering a rewrite in a different language.

 [**How I Automated My Barn with Arduino, Raspberry Pi, Kafka, Docker, Kubernetes, Mongo and the Cloud**](https://agenda.greachconf.com/talk/how-i-automated-my-barn-with-arduino-raspberry-pi-kafka-docker-kubernetes-mongo-and-the-cloud), by [Todd Sharp](https://agenda.greachconf.com/speaker/todd-sharp) ([@recursivecodes](https://twitter.com/recursivecodes))

 My Greach conference ended with an interesting talk by Todd Sharp.
 He explained how he managed to create a complex combination of technologies to learn about them and also about some features of the Oracle Cloud offering.
 He lives in a small town and has a barn with a pig and some chickens, so he wanted to automatize as much as possible the repetitive tasks related to the barn.
 He started with some sensors and now he is in the way to not only read but also perform some actions like fill a water bowl, open/close the doors or detect predators in the surroundings.

-He was very funny and, although the demo didn't perfectly work and made him lose some time, he could explain the complexness of what he built.
+He was very funny and, although the demo didn't perfectly work and made him lose some time, he could explain the complexness of what he built and the technologies he learned in the process.

 <br />